 Who doesn’t love a bar in their own home?
 This space is perfect for entertaining friends and family.

-An easy way to make your new basement feel like a luxury spa is to add in some wood panelling.
+An easy way to make your new basement feel like a luxury spa is to add in some wood paneling.
 This gives a luxurious sauna feel that will melt away the stress of the day.

 When your kids need some extra space, a basement is a great idea.
 This adorable playroom is light, spacious and the perfect play for kids to make a mess.
 Just shut the door and visitors will never know!